 Previously I was a Research Fellow at the University of Oxford's Mathematical Institute, and prior to that I worked at Université catholique de Louvain's Department of Electrical Engineering and at University College London's Computer Science Department.

-- Looking for one Postdoc and one PhD student to work on isogeny-based cryptography.
-Please contact me for details!
+- Looking for one PhD student to work on hardware implementations of isogeny-based protocols.
+See here for more details!

 - I will be serving as a PC member for SAC 2019, Crypto 2019 and Africacrypt 2019.
 Please submit your most interesting results there!